jasonlee27/ml_cs6375_miniproj_fall2022/README.md

 ### Data Creation Procedure

-1. Run google_scholar_scraper.py, scraping_directory_data.csv, scraping_profiles_data.csv, scraping_ratemyprof_data.csv, scraping_salary.csv to generate scholar.csv, directory.csv, profiles.csv, ratemyprof.csv, salary.csv.
+1. Run `python google_scholar_scraper.py`.
+This code generates scholar.csv in the present directory.
+This file contains faculty names, citations5y, i10index5y, and hindex5y.

+2. Run `python scraping_directory_data.py`.
+This code generates scraping_directory.csv in the present directory.
+This file contains faculty names, and department.

+3. Run `python scraping_salary.py`.
+This code generates salary_data.csv in the present directory.
+This file contains faculty names, title and salary.

+4. Run `python scraping_ratemyprof_data.py`.
+This code generates scraping_ratemyprof_data.csv in the present directory.
+This file contains faculty names,  overall_rating, rating_class and total_rating.

-2. Use https://namesorts.com/api/ to generate and add gender feature for each name in salary.csv
+5. Use https://namesorts.com/api/ to generate and add gender feature for each name in salary.csv.
+Only keep name and actual prediction amongst features returned by the api.

+6. Run `python formatting_salary_data.py`.
+This code generates salary_data_cleaned.csv in the present directory.
+This file contains faculty names, salary, and department.

-2. Clean and standardize the name feature in each csv file to firstName and lastName to add in merging the files together.
+7. Clean and standardize the name feature in each csv file to firstName and lastName to add in merging the files together.

-3. Merge each csv file to salary.csv using the pandas merge function: salary_dataframe(other_dataframe, left_on=["firstName","lastName"]).
+8. Convert each of the four csv files listed above to pandas dataframes.
+Merge each csv file to salary_data_cleaned.csv using the pandas merge function: `salary_dataframe([other_dataframe], left_on=["firstName","lastName"])`.

-4. Fill in missing values for school using google.
+9. Fill in missing values in salary_data_cleaned.csv for school using individual google searches.

-5. Fill in missing values for department using google by going to each departments faculty list.
+10. Fill in missing values salary_data_cleaned.csv for department using google by going to each department's website.

-6. Fill in remaining missing values using average value of feature.
+11. Fill in remaining missing values in salary_data_cleaned.csv using average value of feature.

 ### Features Collected